-Paper accumulates quicker than any thing else in your office, and before you know it that memo or two you receive a day can turn into a massive pile before you know it.
-Do yourself a favor and get of it, now.
+Paper accumulates quicker than anything else in your office, and before you know it that memo or two you receive a day can turn into a massive pile before you know it.
+Do yourself a favor and get rid of it, now.
 Shred or recycle anything that isn’t important, be sure to mark out any personal information.
 Take your remaining paper and begin organizing it, which brings us to the next organizational tip.

 Buy them, use them.
 Binders used to be the coolest back-to-school supply when many of us were still young, and now they serve an even more important purpose.
 Dividing up your literature into separate binders complete with plastic sleeves makes your life a lot easier since you can find what you need without having to dig.
 The best thing about binders is that they can all easily fit on to a shelf or two, which opens up more space in your office.

 Cut the “Home” Out of Your Home Office

 More people than ever work in remote jobs from home and doing so requires them to establish a work space.
 This can range from a table in the corner to a whole room set aside as a home office.
 If you’re fortunate to have a home office it’s imperative that you treat it as such, an office.
 Resist the temptation to bring in food, drinks, iPads, instruments, shoes, or anything else that can become a distraction and take up unnecessary space.

 It can be hard at first to break the habits attributed to disorganization, but like any habit, they can be broken with time.
 By implementing these small changes to your work or home office, you can seriously help the way you feel about yourself, which will make people feel better about your work.